secureCodeBox/secureCodeBox/documentation/blog/2023-09-15-sbom-part-two-consumption.md

 By default the Docker deployment I used enabled the Internal Analyzer and the [Sonatype OSS Index](https://ossindex.sonatype.org/) as analyzers (even though [the FAQ says](https://docs.dependencytrack.org/FAQ/#i-expect-to-see-vulnerable-components-but-i-dont) OSS Index is disabled by default) and the [National Vulnerability Database (NVD)](https://nvd.nist.gov/) as data source.
 The [best practices](https://docs.dependencytrack.org/best-practices/) recommend to additionally enable the [GitHub Advisory Database](https://github.com/advisories) as data source, which I did for later tests.

-For the Juice Shop SBOM, without using the GitHub Advisory Database, Dependency Track finds 35 vulnerabilities in the Trivy SBOM and 83 in the one generated by Syft.
+For the Juice Shop SBOM, without using the GitHub Advisory Database, Dependency Track finds __35__ vulnerabilities in the Trivy SBOM and __88__ in the one generated by Syft.
 This is a pretty big difference, which has multiple reasons.
 First of all, neither [Syft](https://github.com/anchore/syft/issues/931#issuecomment-1114405673) nor [Dependency-Track](https://github.com/DependencyTrack/dependency-track/issues/2151#issuecomment-1322415056) deduplicate packages, so each occurence of semver gets a new vulnerability entry for CVE-2022-25883.
 Then again, only Syft's SBOMs contain CPEs, which are needed to find and match vulnerabilities in the NVD.

-After enabling the GitHub Advisory Database, Dependency-Track reports 87 vulnerabilities for the Trivy SBOM, and 151 for Syft's.
+After enabling the GitHub Advisory Database, Dependency-Track reports __87 vulnerabilities__ for the Trivy SBOM, and __156__ for Syft's.
 It is not trivial to compare by which vulnerabilities this exactly differs, because they often have mutliple identifiers, which can lead to [the same vulnerability getting reported multiple times](https://github.com/DependencyTrack/dependency-track/issues/2181).
 The counts of the severity categories also changed, but instead of strictly increasing there were more vulnerabilities of lower severity.

 #### Others

-As an OWASP project, Dependency-Track is a good first choice for an SBOM consumer and shows some of the problems which occur when building a complete SBOM workflow.
+As an _OWASP_ project, _Dependency-Track_ is a good first choice for an SBOM consumer and shows some of the problems which occur when building a complete SBOM workflow.
 There are other tools with similar functionality as well, but at this point selecting the best tool is not necessary.
 This is a collection of other possible tools that I did not test but which looked possibly fitting at a first glance, listed here as a reference.

-The open source community [DevOps Kung Fu Mafia](https://github.com/devops-kung-fu) develops a tool called [bomber](https://github.com/devops-kung-fu/bomber).
+The open source community [DevOps Kung Fu Mafia](https://github.com/devops-kung-fu) develops a tool called [_bomber_](https://github.com/devops-kung-fu/bomber).
 Judging by the description it is very similar to Trivy or Grype, but instead of shipping or building their own combined vulnerability database, bomber directly checks vulnerabilities against either [OSV](https://osv.dev/), [OSS Index](https://ossindex.sonatype.org/) or [Snyk](https://security.snyk.io/).

-The [FOSSLight Hub](https://github.com/fosslight/fosslight) lists SBOM support (SPDX only) and vulnerability management as capabilities.
+The [_FOSSLight Hub_](https://github.com/fosslight/fosslight) lists SBOM support (SPDX only) and vulnerability management as capabilities.
 Main usage and features seem to aim at license compliance though.

-The Eclipse Foundation provides the software catalogue application [SW360](https://github.com/eclipse-sw360/sw360).
+The Eclipse Foundation provides the software catalogue application [_SW360_](https://github.com/eclipse-sw360/sw360).
 It [lists](https://projects.eclipse.org/projects/technology.sw360) vulnerability management as one of its features and supports both [SPDX](https://github.com/eclipse-sw360/sw360/pull/653) and [CycloneDX](https://github.com/eclipse-sw360/sw360/pull/2015) imports.
 There is currently a [discussion](https://github.com/eclipse-sw360/sw360/discussions/2040) going on about using it as an SBOM management tool.

-The [KubeClarity](https://github.com/openclarity/kubeclarity) tool by [OpenClarity](https://openclarity.io/) provides Kubernetes, container and filesystem scanning and vulnerability detection.
+The [_KubeClarity_](https://github.com/openclarity/kubeclarity) tool by [OpenClarity](https://openclarity.io/) provides Kubernetes, container and filesystem scanning and vulnerability detection.
 It uses a pluggable architecture to support multiple scanners and analyzers in a two step process with SBOMs as an intermediate product.
 Currently used scanners are Trivy, Syft and Cyclonedx-gomod.
 The analyzers are Trivy, Grype and Dependency-Track.

 ### The Naming Problem

-As mentioned multiple times, one of the differences between Trivy's and Syft's SBOMs are the Common Package Enumerations (CPEs) that only Syft includes.
+As mentioned multiple times, one of the differences between Trivy's and Syft's SBOMs are the _Common Package Enumerations (CPEs)_ that only Syft includes.
-Among package urls (purls), they are a way of uniquely identifying software applications or packages, which is needed to match packages against vulnerabilities listed in a database.
+Among _package urls (purls)_, they are a way of uniquely identifying software applications or packages, which is needed to match packages against vulnerabilities listed in a database.
-While many databases already include purls as references, the National Vulnerability Database (NVD) does not.
+While many databases already include _purls_ as references, the National Vulnerability Database (NVD) __does not__.
 This prevents the vulnerabilities, that are not duplicated to other databases ([like Debian's](https://github.com/DependencyTrack/dependency-track/issues/1827#issuecomment-1195181769)) to get reported.

 So if including CPEs improves vulnerability matching, why does Trivy not include them?
 Because CPEs are [difficult and inconvenient to work with](https://owasp.org/blog/2022/09/13/sbom-forum-recommends-improvements-to-nvd.html).
-Accurately but automatically assigning the correct CPE is not trivial, because the format includes a vendor field, which does not always match the most trivial guess.
+Accurately but automatically assigning the correct CPE is __not trivial__, because the format includes a vendor field, which does not always match the most trivial guess.
 This fits closed source software distributed by companies, but not the modern OSS environment of small packages by individual contributors.
-There is an official CPE dictionary, which __should__ be used to match components to CPEs, but even with that matching the correct software is not trivial.
+There is an _official CPE dictionary_, which __should__ be used to match components to CPEs, but even with that matching the correct software is not straightforward.
 For redis for example, it contains among others Anynines redis (`cpe:2.3:a:anynines:redis:2.1.2:*:*:*:*:pivotal_cloud_foundry:*:*`), a product using redis, hiredis (`cpe:2.3:a:redislabs:hiredis:0.14.0:*:*:*:*:*:*:*`), a C client, and the in-memory data store most people would think of (used to be `cpe:2.3:a:pivotal_software:redis:4.0.10:*:*:*:*:*:*:*` but is now `cpe:2.3:a:redislabs:redis:4.0.10:*:*:*:*:*:*:*`).
 Since CPEs are centrally managed, they are often only assigned when a vulnerability is reported, so proactively monitoring for vulnerabilities turns into a guessing game.
 This describes Syft's strategy of assigning CPEs pretty well, try to generate CPEs [on a best effort basis](https://github.com/anchore/syft/issues/268#issuecomment-741829842), which of course [fails sometimes](https://github.com/DependencyTrack/dependency-track/issues/1871#issuecomment-1208980821).